ibm-cloud-docs/vpc/faq-vsi.md

 {: support}

 You can issue a command to force the instance to stop.
 Use the {{site.data.keyword.cloud_notm}} CLI to obtain the instance ID, and then run the following command, `ibmcloud is instance-stop --no-wait -f`.
 When the instance is stopped, you can either restart it or delete it.

+## When I attempt to update my Ubuntu image with apt, I receive an error about the grub menu.lst file.
+How do I fix it?
+{: #faq-vsi-12}
+{: faq}
+{: support}

+Edit the file "`/boot/grub/menu.lst`" by changing `# groot=LABEL...` into `# groot=(hd0)`.
+Then, run following command, `sudo update-grub-legacy-ec2`.
+For more information, see [Error: groot must be grub root device on ubuntu](https://developer.ibm.com/answers/questions/462237/error-groot-must-be-grub-root-device-on-ubuntu/){: external}.